 6. Once the main grip tape is applied grab your grip tab, peel of the adhesive covering and complete the process by wrapping the tab around the neck where the paddle face meets the handle.
 You're done!

-Check out the video below of Neil Friedenberg re-gripping his own paddle.
+Check out this video below of Neil Friedenberg re-gripping his own paddle.
 This is a great step-by-step video of how to do it.
 Obviously Neil has done this before and he makes it look easy.
 But don't worry, anyone can do it!